 The exhibition will be on show in Kampala until the end of calendar year 2019.
 In 2020 the curators will place it at several regional museums around Uganda: at Soroti, where the Uganda Museum is soon opening a new building; at Arua, Idi Amin’s home town; at Mbarara, where it will be on display at the Igongo Cultural Centre; and in Kabale, in the south.
 In 2021 the curators hope to show it at museums in England, Australia, and the United States.

+The digitised archive of the Uganda Broadcasting Corporation is not available for viewing online, but it is open for public access.
+Anyone who would like to look at the images must consult them at the U.B.C. headquarters, on Nile Avenue in Kampala.
 The catalogue for the photographic collection can be found at this link.
-Students, researchers, and media houses who wish to use the photographs should consult the Uganda Broadcasting Corporation’s new access policy, which can be found at this link, and fill in a permission form, found at this link.
+Students, researchers, and media houses who wish to use the photographs should consult the U.B.C.’s new access policy, which can be found at this link, and fill in a permission form, found at this link.

 There has been extensive media coverage around the exhibition at the Uganda Museum.
 The exhibition opened in mid-May this year with a series of televised panels featuring people whose lives were intertwined with the Amin regime.
 The opening panel featured politicians who served in Amin’s cabinet; on another night, journalists who covered his government discussed their work; on a third evening, we heard from people who had lost loved ones in the hands of his thugs.
 The curators have written about the exhibition in recently-published articles in The Conversation and at the website Africa Is a Country.
 Press reports and reviews of the exhibition have been published in the Monitor (Uganda), the New Vision (Uganda) (here and here), the Independent (Uganda), the East African (Kenya), the Smithsonian Magazine (USA), de Volkskrant (Denmark), and 15min (Lithuania).